 - 1. We will announce the decision of closing or a delayed start no later than 6 AM. - 2.
-Families will be notified by email and text message from our automated system. - 3.
+Families will be notified by email and/or Brightwheel. - 3.
 In the unlikely event of an early dismissal, we will email and call as soon as a decision is made.